Industrial society: Effects on slavery

-Rome and other ancient Mediterranean cultures in particular relied on slavery throughout their economy.
+Ancient Mediterranean cultures relied on slavery throughout their economy.
 While serfdom largely supplanted the practice in Europe during the Middle Ages, several European powers reintroduced slavery extensively in the early modern period, particularly for the harshest labor in their colonies.
 The Industrial revolution played a central role in the later abolition of slavery, partly because domestic manufacturing's new economic dominance undercut interests in the slave trade.

 Additionally, the new industrial methods required a complex division of labor with less worker supervision, which may have been incompatible with forced labor.

 War

 The Industrial Revolution changed warfare, with mass-produced weaponry and supplies, machine-powered transportation, mobilization, the total war concept and weapons of mass destruction.
 Early instances of industrial warfare were the Crimean War and the American Civil War, but its full potential showed during the world wars.
 See also military-industrial complex, arms industries, military industry and modern warfare.